MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 - Create a model or a new version of a model

 - Run a model within Power Apps or in a Power Automate flow.
   - You can still share your model with another user.
-They can run it using their own AI Builder capacity.
+They can run it using their own AI Builder capacity if they have a valid trial.

 - Scheduled model run or retrain
   - Some scenarios allow scheduled run or retrain, which is configured on the model settings panel.
 These scheduled tasks will fail when you exceed capacity.
 Therefore, data won’t be refreshed, and the model won’t be retrained.